sahithis/KnokoutDatePicker/README.md

 # KnokoutDatePicker
-Datepicker built with knockout,jQuery and moment
+Datepicker built with knockout,jQuery, moment and Typescript Used less of jQuery .